-For full-time students, the requirements for the traditional Master of Social Work degree are normally completed in two years (four semesters) beginning in August of one year and ending in May of the last year.
+For full-time students, the requirements for the traditional Master of Social Work degree are normally completed in two years (five semesters) beginning in August of one year and ending in May of the last year.
 The degree is awarded upon completion of a minimum of sixty-one semester hours, including thirty-nine semester hours of on-campus instruction and twenty-two semester hours of field instruction.
 Some specializations may require Summer attendance between the first and second years.
 A part-time option also exists and students enrolled in this program are expected to take six hours a semester.
 The part-time format requires nine semesters to complete.

 The college offers an advanced standing program for graduates of an undergraduate social work program accredited by the Council on Social Work Education who have a grade point average (GPA) of 3.0, and who meet certain other course, field practice, and related work/volunteer experience requirements.

 The advanced standing students are admitted in the Fall and Spring semesters and the program is normally completed in three semesters for full-time students and six for part-time students.
 This program consists of a minimum of thirty-nine semester hours including twelve semester hours of field instruction.
 The student chooses to specialize in either social leadership or clinical social work.

 Distance Learning Programs